Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Applications with Nonlinear Observations

-The upper and lower bounds on the number of tests (given by Theorem \ref{thm:main_result} and \ref{thm:LB} respectively) for the noiseless case are illustrated in Figure \ref{fig:gt_bound}.
+We prove the theorem in the appendix.
+The upper and lower bounds on the number of tests (given by Theorem \ref{thm:scaling_ub} and \ref{thm:eps_lb} respectively) for the noiseless case are illustrated in Figure \ref{fig:gt_bound}.
 The results in \cite{group_testing} also establish upper and lower bounds on the number of tests needed for testing with additive noise (leading to false alarms) and dilution effects (leading to potential misses), as well as worst-case errors.
-We refer the reader to \cite{group_testing} for the mutual information analysis that leads to the theorem and for further details.